asgarth/ramen/README.md

 ## Download

-You can download the latest release from http://github.com/asgarth/ramen/downloads.
+You can download the latest release from https://github.com/asgarth/ramen/releases.

-Ramen rules use the MVEL expression language to define both rule _conditions_ and _actions_.
-The MVEL jar file is already included in the archive but the latest release can be downloaded from http://mvel.codehaus.org/Downloading+MVEL.
+Ramen rules use the MVEL (https://github.com/mvel/mvel) expression language to define both rule _conditions_ and _actions_.

 ## Getting started